syncfusion-content/uwp-docs/uwp/Pdf-Viewer/Getting-Started.md

 documentation: ug
 ---

-# Getting Started with UWP Pdf Viewer (SfPdfViewer)
+# Getting Started with UWP PDF Viewer (SfPdfViewer)
 This section explains about the assemblies required for the deployment of SfPdfViewer and how to create simple application using the SfPdfViewer control.

 ## Required Assemblies